Share

 What happens during periods of deflation?

-If ILBs are a hedge against inflation, should you be worried about what happens in the event of deflation?
-The short answer is yes.
 A persistent decline in prices during the life of an ILB constitutes one of the pitfalls of that investment tool.
 If a deflationary trend emerges, the inflation-adjusted principal could fall below its par value.
 Consequently, the interest payment would be based on the lower deflation-adjusted amount.

 That said, some U.S. ILBs offer deflation floors when the bonds mature.
 These act as a protection from deflation.
-So an investor would still receive the full par amount at maturity even if deflation drags the principal below par.
+So, an investor would still receive the full par amount at maturity even if deflation drags the principal below par.
 Still, interest payments are paid on a deflation-adjusted principal.
-That means those types of ILBs can guarantee that you won’t lose your initial principal in case of deflation and you can even receive a bigger principal during inflationary periods.
+That means those types of ILBs can guarantee that you won’t lose your initial principal in case of deflation, and you can even receive a bigger principal during inflationary periods.

 Traditional bonds or ILBs?
 How to decide